JustSleightly/SleightlyBall/README.md

 ![](https://github.com/JustSleightly/SleightlyBall/raw/main/Documentation/Images/SB%20Default%20Settings.png)

-**SleightlyBall** is a "spring joint ball-like" system built for **VRChat** users.
+**SleightlyBall** is a "spring joint ball" like system built for **VRChat** users.
 It is the most customizable, modular, feature-rich ball system with an automatic setup tool, allowing for 2 step installation without any VRChat 3.0 or advanced Unity experience whatsoever.

 ### Features